TravorLZH/WordVoyageHelper/README.md

 ## Usage

-Run `findword.py` in the file.
+Run `findword.py`.
 Then enter the word the lesson requires.
 This is the possible output of the program

 ```
 Enter the word for sample sentence (empty for exit): abide